Jared Abrahamson

-Jared Abrahamson is a Canadian actor.
+Jared Abrahamson (born November 19, 1987) is a Canadian actor.
 He is known for his performance in the 2016 film Hello Destroyer, for which he was nominated for a Canadian Screen Award for Best Actor and won the award for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2016.

 Early life and education

-Jared Abrahamson is originally from Flin Flon, Manitoba, Canada.
-He studied acting at the Vancouver Film School.
+Jared Abrahamson is originally from Flin Flon, Manitoba, Canada, a mining town of 5,500.
+Abrahamson spent two years working underground there as a miner before studying acting at the Vancouver Film School.

 Career

 Abrahamson is known for his performance in the 2016 film Hello Destroyer, for which he was nominated for a Canadian Screen Award for Best Actor and won the award for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2016.

 He portrayed Trevor Holden in the Showcase and Netflix series Travelers.

 He was named one of the Toronto International Film Festival's Rising Stars of 2016, alongside Grace Glowicki, Mylène Mackay and Sophie Nélisse.

 Abrahamson has also appeared in the television series Awkward and Fear the Walking Dead, Letterkenny, and the films The Submarine Kid and Never Steady, Never Still.